tencent cloud

 When you select Detect: The endpoint probe Agent is deployed with one-click rapid deployment, requiring no manual installation, and the system automatically completes the configuration.
 The encrypted traffic detection feature will be enabled for this CVM asset, and the page will display the real-time detection status, which falls into the following scenarios:

-No Prompt (Normal State): When no exception prompts are displayed, it indicates that encrypted traffic detection is functioning normally.
+No prompt (normal state): When no abnormal alerts are displayed, it indicates that encrypted traffic detection is operating normally.
 The system has automatically deployed an endpoint probe Agent on your CVM node.
-This probe decrypts the HTTPS/TLS encrypted traffic for this asset and includes the decrypted plaintext traffic in the Network Detection and Response analysis scope.
+This probe decrypts the HTTPS/TLS encrypted traffic of the asset and incorporates the decrypted plaintext traffic into the analysis scope of Network Detection and Response.

-Red alert (abnormal state): If an exception occurs in the detection feature, the page will display a red alert icon and exception message, indicating that the current detection is unavailable.
-The exception information and guidance include:
+Red alert (abnormal state): If the detection feature becomes abnormal, the page will display a red alert icon and abnormal information, indicating that the current detection is unavailable.
+For details about the abnormal information and guidance, see Abnormal Information and Guidance.

 Gray indicator (feature disabled state): When the main switch of Network Detection and Response is disabled, the encrypted traffic detection feature automatically stops, and the asset only detects plaintext traffic.